“Dearly beloved,

 It is certainly an ambitious project…

-…and it’s certainly an ambitious album.Based upon their Mormon beliefs from the beginning to the end of all things.That’s a lot to accomplish on two sides of a vinyl record which lasts less than an hour.
+…and it’s certainly an ambitious album.Based upon their Mormon beliefs from the miracle of one’s creation at birth, to the enlightenment and return at the end of one’s days.
+Moulded with compassion and love, just as is depicted on the cover with the hand of God holding the ball of clay (which had become, not just a logo for their own record business, but more as an emblem for everything they stood for).That’s a lot to accomplish on two sides of a vinyl record which lasts less than an hour.
 But they gave it their best shot.

 In my opinion, with the stigma that the media gave to them, they had so many ideas, so many styles, that the critics in the end didn’t know what to do with them.So they do what critics do, they criticised them.